quoll/crg-turtle/README.md

 ### TODO

-  * Provide option to convert URIs to QNames automatically (auto updating the prefixes)
+  * Provide option to convert URIs to QNames automatically (done, but not tested)
   * Provide an option to parse to URI instead of always keywords.
-  * Possibly extend Triple to look like a 3 element list.
-(Is this necessary?)

 ## Acknowledgements